SkylightDev/microservices-concept/README.md

 - Doc for node-competition:
 `http://localhost:3002/apidoc`

+8. To run unit tests, run the `npm test` command on the node-* root folder.

-8. To stop the services run
+9. To stop the services run
 - `pm2 stop node-users`
 - `pm2 stop node-search`
 - `pm2 stop node-competition`